-Gromov's notion of a CAT(0) cubical complex has played a significant role in major results in topology, geometry and group theory.
-Its power stems from the beautiful interplay between the non-positively curved geometry of the space and the median algebra structure supported on the vertices, as outlined by Roller, \cite{roller1998poc}.
-Coarse median spaces as introduced by Bowditch \cite{bowditch2013coarse} provide a geometric coarsening of CAT(0) cube complexes which additionally includes $\delta$-hyperbolic spaces, mapping class groups, and hierarchically hyperbolic groups \cite{behrstock2017hierarchically,behrstock2015hierarchically}.
+Gromov's notion of a CAT(0) cube complex has played a significant role in major results in topology, geometry and group theory.
+Its power stems from the beautiful interplay between the non-positively curved geometry of the space and the median algebra structure supported on the vertices as outlined by Roller \cite{roller1998poc}.
+Coarse median spaces as introduced by Bowditch \cite{bowditch2013coarse} provide a geometric coarsening of CAT(0) cube complexes which additionally includes $\delta$-hyperbolic spaces, mapping class groups and hierarchically hyperbolic groups \cite{behrstock2017hierarchically,behrstock2015hierarchically}.

 The interaction between the geometry and combinatorics of a CAT(0) cube complex is mediated by the fact that the edge metric can be computed entirely in terms of the median.
 In contrast, for a coarse median space the metric is an essential part of the data, as evidenced by the fact that almost any ternary algebra can be made into a coarse median space by equipping it with a bounded metric.
 This prompts the question to what extent there could be a combinatorial characterisation of coarse medians mirroring the notion of a median algebra.
-We will provide the missing combinatorial framework by defining coarse median algebras.
-First we recall the definition of a coarse median space given by Bowditch:
+We will provide the missing combinatorial framework by defining \emph{coarse median algebras}.